Bungalow: Michigan bungalow

-There are numerous examples of Arts and Crafts bungalows built from 1910 to 1925 in the metro-Detroit area, including Royal Oak, Pleasant Ridge, Hazel Park, Highland Park and Ferndale.
+There are numerous examples of Arts and Crafts bungalows built from 1910 to 1925 in the metro-Detroit area, including Royal Oak, Pleasant Ridge, Hazel Park, Highland Park, and Ferndale.
 Keeping in line with the principles of the Arts and Crafts movement, the bungalows were constructed using local building materials.

 Milwaukee bungalow

 A large fraction of the older residential buildings in Milwaukee, Wisconsin, are bungalows in a similar Arts and Crafts style to those of Chicago, but usually with the gable perpendicular to the street.
-Also, many Milwaukee bungalows have white stucco on the lower portion of the exterior.
+Also, many Milwaukee bungalows have white stucco on the lower portions of their exteriors.

 Overwater bungalow

-The overwater bungalow is a form of, mainly high end, tourist accommodation inspired by the traditional stilt houses of South Asia and the Pacific.
-The first overwater bungalows were constructed on the French Polynesian island of Ra’iātea in 1967 by three American hotel owners, Jay Carlisle, Donald McCallum and Hugh Kelley.
+The overwater bungalow is a form of (mainly high-end) tourist accommodation inspired by the traditional stilt houses of South Asia and the Pacific.
+The first overwater bungalows were constructed on the French Polynesian island of Ra’iātea in 1967 by three American hotel owners, Jay Carlisle, Donald McCallum, and Hugh Kelley.

-They had wanted to attract tourists to Ra’iātea, and to their hotel, but the island had no real beaches and so to overcome this handicap they decided to build hotel rooms directly on the water using large wooden poles.
-These structures they called overwater bungalows and they were an immediate success.
+They had wanted to attract tourists to Ra’iātea, and to their hotel, but the island had no real beaches, so to overcome this handicap they decided to build hotel rooms directly on the water using large wooden poles.
+They called these structures overwater bungalows and they were an immediate success.

-By the seventies tourism to French Polynesia and the Pacific Islands in general was booming and overwater bungalows, sometimes by then called water villas, became synonymous with the region, particularly for honeymoons and romantic getaways.
-Soon this new tradition spread to many other parts of Asia, The Maldives being the best example, and other parts of the world including, in the last twenty years, many parts of the Caribbean.
+By the seventies, tourism to French Polynesia and the Pacific Islands in general was booming, and overwater bungalows, sometimes by then called water villas, became synonymous with the region, particularly for honeymoons and romantic getaways.
+Soon this new tradition spread to many other parts of Asia, the Maldives being the best example, and other parts of the world including, in the last twenty years, many parts of the Caribbean.
 The first overwater bungalow resort in Mexico opened in 2016.

-Their proliferation would have been much greater but for the fact that overwater bungalows need certain conditions to be structurally viable, i.e. that the water surrounding them be consistently very calm.
-Ideally the type of water that can be found in the lagoons and atolls of The Maldives or Bora Bora or, at the very least, that of an extremely sheltered bay.
+Their proliferation would have been much greater but for the fact that overwater bungalows need certain conditions to be structurally viable; in particular, the water surrounding them be consistently very calm, ideally the type of water that can be found in the lagoons and atolls of The Maldives or Bora Bora or, at the very least, that of an extremely sheltered bay.
 Therefore, despite their popularity, they still remain something of a touristic novelty.